 Raising awareness of farm stress is important, but offering some tools to help weather the stress is critical.
 This interactive online series sets out to help women in agriculture cultivate resiliency by focusing on what they can control in these challenging times and connect them with resources and information that can help them weather stress.

-–UMASH has archived sessions – listen here.
-Upcoming sessions include the following click on the link to register.
+-You can listen to archived sessions on UMASH.
+Upcoming sessions include the following.
+Click on each link to register.

 Prompted by the many sources of stress currently impacting farmers and ranchers, the Minnesota Department of Agriculture and the Red River Farm Network have joined forces to create a new radio and podcast series called TransFARMation.